 Family and medical history identify risks

-The sports physical can be a part of your annual well-child visit with a primary care or family medicine provider.
 Your child’s provider will review any past injuries, fractures or sprains that might affect your child’s physical ability.
 You’ll also talk about your family history that may predispose your child to a risk for cardiac issues during strenuous activities.

 “In our comprehensive list of questions, one aspect of the child’s family and personal history that is incredibly important is any history of potential undiagnosed heart problems,” said Dr. David Holz, a Marshfield Children’s pediatrician at Marshfield Clinic Health System.
 “Sudden deaths in family members from unknown causes including drownings, sudden infant death syndrome and single car accidents could be due to heart issues.”

-During the sports physical there is a head to toe physical exam.
+During the sports physical there is a head-to-toe physical exam.

-“We pay special attention to the heart and cardiovascular exam to make sure there isn’t anything that could raise concerns,” Holz said.
 Providers also listen to the lungs for wheezing, coughing, shortness of breath or other signs of asthma.
 Finally, providers will complete a full exam, checking joints for normal range of movement, signs of swelling or other restrictions.

 Timing is important for annual sports physical